yudhiesh/MoneyLionAssessmentSE/README.md

 The _features_ table contains all the features and whether or not a user has access to those features.

+There is a sample of the script to create the MySQL tables in [schema.sql](https://github.com/yudhiesh/MoneyLionAssessmentSE/blob/master/schema.sql).

 [![Screenshot-2021-06-05-at-10-09-10-PM.png](https://i.postimg.cc/rmcM85xV/Screenshot-2021-06-05-at-10-09-10-PM.png)](https://postimg.cc/PL6BypS9)

 - users